knative/serving/docs/resources-overview.md

 resources when provided in the Configuration spec.
 These sub-resources will be created in the same namespace as their parent Knative Serving resource, _not_ the `knative-serving` namespace.
-For example, if you create a Knative Serivce in namespace 'foo' the cooresponding Istio resources will also be in namespace 'foo'.
+For example, if you create a Knative Serivce in namespace 'foo' the corresponding Istio resources will also be in namespace 'foo'.

 ## Kubernetes Resource Configs